IBM/resilient-java-microservices-with-istio/README.md

 > Note: Currently the route matching rule is not working within Istio ingress network because there's a bug in Istio 0.1.6.
 For now, we will show you how to use route-rule to split the traffic for each version.
 Content-based routing is simply adding matching rule for your content on top of your traffic rule.
 >
-> You can follow this [instruction](content-based-routing.md) to create a content-based routing once you have Istio 0.2.X or built your own istio pilot with commits beyond Jun 30, 2017(Not stable).
+> You can follow this [instruction](content-based-routing.md) to create a content-based routing once you have Istio 0.2.X or built your own istio pilot with the commit that's beyond Jun 30, 2017(Not stable).

 Now you have 2 different version of microservice vote sample, let's create a new Istio route rule to split the traffic to each version.
 First, take a look at the **manifests/route-rule-vote.yaml** file.